 Bad news in table tennis!
-Former National Table Tennis World Champion dies of cancer at age 76: Seniors go all the way - ExBulletin
+Former national table tennis world champion dies of cancer at age 76: seniors go all the way - ExBulletin

 From today’s point of view, Hu Yulan’s career experience is unimaginable, but she relies on her extraordinary talent and the help of the times (the level of professionalism in table tennis was not particularly high then, and athletes who changed their playing style are not uncommon ).
 Therefore, a series of achievements has been put in place that the younger generations can hardly achieve, and the old fans are deeply impressed.

 In 1964, 19-year-old Hu Yulan officially entered the door of the national team, and then became famous in the world arena.
-But it was also at a critical point in the development of her career that Hu Yulan was as affected as countless national table tennis players at the time.
+But it was also at a critical point in the development of her career that Hu Yulan was hit just as much as countless national table tennis players at the time.
 As a result, it was unfortunate that she missed the World Series for several years.

-But gold still shines.
+But gold still glitters.
 On the advice of the responsible coach, Hu Yulan officially changed to a horizontal offensive style and then won the women’s singles championship in the World Table Tennis Championships in 1973, when she was 28 years old.
-It can be said to be a late bloomer, but gets stronger as you get older!
+It’s a late bloomer, but gets stronger with age!

 In 1975, 30-year-old Hu Yulan finished her journey to the World Table Tennis Championships with a team gold medal and then began to transform into a coach.
-Since coming into contact with many playing styles, Hu Yulan can also teach according to her aptitude, and has developed many table tennis talents for China and France, and made her own unique contribution to the development of international table tennis.
+Since coming into contact with many playing styles, Hu Yulan is also able to teach according to her aptitude, has developed many table tennis talents for China and France and has made her own unique contribution to the development of international table tennis.

 The Sri Lankan has passed away, here’s a silent tribute!
-Although she lived abroad in her later years, Hu Yulan contributed her most precious childhood to China’s table tennis career and promoted the power of Chinese football in the world arena, which forever deserves the respect of fans and friends: Go all the way, senior !
+Though living abroad in her later years, Hu Yulan contributed her most precious childhood to China’s table tennis career and promoted the power of Chinese football in the world arena, which will forever earn the respect of fans and friends: go all out, senior!

 Sources